 Low Wealth.
 In spite of favorable employment, income and free-and-reduced lunch statistics, the School District is considered a low wealth school system due to its over-dependence on residential properties in the tax digest.
-In fact, with approximately 66.9% of revenue coming from State sources (compared to a statewide average of 53.3%) the School District is highly susceptible to changes in State funding, including austerity reductions, Equalization Grant funding and changes in Quality Basic Education (QBE) methodology.
-The Equalization Grant, which is designed to support low wealth districts like Paulding County Board of Education, provided \$27.4 million in funding during fiscal year 2018.
+Based on the most current data available, with approximately 66% of revenue coming from State sources (compared to a statewide average of 52%), the School District is highly susceptible to changes in State funding, including austerity reductions, Equalization Grant funding and changes in Quality Basic Education (QBE) formula methodology.
+The Equalization Grant, which is designed to support low wealth districts like Paulding County Board of Education, provided \$28.8 million in funding during fiscal year 2020.